Composite (New York City Subway car): Braking

 When it had been decided to transfer the Composites to the elevated division of the IRT in 1916, the cars' braking was modernized further.
 In AMRE schedule braking, the electric brake must be activated at all times by the use of the electric brake key to synchronize the train's braking effort electrically.
 If it was not "cut in" or failed en route, the system could still be manipulated to apply the brakes pneumatically.
 This would still allow the train to stop, but deceleration would take longer such as on the older AM(P) schedule braking.
 However, in AMRE, the notches in the brake stand to cause this pneumatic application are completely separate from the notches to cause an electric application.
 Therefore, if a motorman with a defective or inactive electric AMRE brake were to electrically apply the brakes, nothing would happen.
 Valuable seconds would be lost while he realized his electric brake was inactive before he could move to the pneumatic apply notch to begin slowing his train down (which would still take longer than usual without electric synchronization of the brakes).
 In a serious scenario, this could cause him to overshoot a station or an important stopping point, or overspeed.
-In a new braking schedule known as AMUE, however, the electric and pneumatic notches are joined together on the motorman's brake stand.
+In a new braking schedule known as AMUE, however, the electric and pneumatic notches are joined on the motorman's brake stand.
 Therefore, even if the electric brake is defective or inactive, his moving the brake handle to the apply position would still begin setting up a pneumatic application of the brakes, creating a much quicker response to the condition than possible under any other previous system.
 As part of the modifications for elevated service, the Composites were equipped with AMUE schedule braking from 1916 until their retirement.